Dev-Hassaan/Task-Spider/README.md

 # 🕸️ Task Spider — From To-Do to Total Control

-**Task Spider** is a dynamic task management app that starts as a basic to-do list and grows into an advanced productivity solution.
-Built with **React** and **Bootstrap**, it’s designed for developers who want to watch a project evolve — feature by feature, step by step.
+**Task Spider** is a dynamic task management web app that starts as a basic to-do list and grows into an advanced productivity solution.
+Built with **React** and **Bootstrap** (For now later the CSS Framework will be changed), it’s designed for developers who want to watch a project evolve — feature by feature, step by step.

 ---